 *Please note that Fi can now offer online sessions.
 Contact her for full details.

-Fi an Integrative Arts Psychotherapist, registered with the Health Care Professions Council (HCPC) and a member of the British Association of Art Therapists (BAAT).
+Fi an Integrative Arts Psychotherapist, registered with the Health Care Professions Council (HCPC), the UK Council for Psychotherapy (UKCP) and a member of the British Association of Art Therapists (BAAT).
 She practices in North London and is currently working in an NHS community mental health setting, seeing individuals and groups with psychotic and behavioural disorders.
 She also facilitates groups for older adults and people living with dementia.

 Areas of special interest:

 •Older Adults and Dementia